-Currently, I serve as an assistant professor in St. Lawrence University’s Government Department, teaching undergraduate courses on international relations, comparative Politics, asymmetric conflict, and Middle East politics.
+Currently, I serve as an assistant professor in St. Lawrence University’s Government Department, teaching undergraduate courses on international relations, comparative politics, irregular warfare, and Middle East politics.

 Courses and Syllabi: